What deep learning is and how it works

 STEP 1

-deep learning 1 When presented with a handwriting “3” at the input, the output neurons of an untrained network will have random firings.
+deep learning 1 When a "3" script is displayed at the input, the output neurons of an untrained network will have random activations.
 The desire is for the output neuron associated with 3 to have high activation [dark shading] and the other output neurons to have low activations [light shading].
-Thus, the activation of the neuron associated with 3, for example, should be increased [mov ].
+Thus, the activation of the neuron associated with 3, for example, must be increased [purple arrow].

 STEP 2